Sebazzz/sebazzz.github.io/_posts/2016-06-13-ordered-tests-with-nunit-mstest-xunit-pt5-nunit-implementation-revised.md

 categories: test-frameworks development
 ---

 We have [previously implemented](blog/2016/06/07/ordered-tests-with-nunit-mstest-xunit-pt3-nunit) some basic ordered testing with NUnit.
 However, it had some severe [blog/2016/06/07/ordered-tests-with-nunit-mstest-xunit-pt3-nunit#limitations](limitations).
 The biggest limitation was that test fixture ordering across namespaces didn't work.
 This made the implementation pretty useless.
 In this blog post we're going to find a solution and implement it.
+The code of this blog post can be found on [GitHub](https://github.com/Sebazzz/NetUnitTestComparison/tree/ordered-tests-v2). **Disclaimer:** This code will have rough edges, and may not work for you, kill you cat or blow up in your face.

 ## Test discovery
 Test discovery in NUnit is done by an [`ITestAssemblyBuilder`](https://github.com/nunit/nunit/blob/e4b63406b06f0295a9ae9a0976d4530fbc61a20f/src/NUnitFramework/framework/Api/ITestAssemblyBuilder.cs) implementation.
 The implementation is invoked by the [`FrameworkController`](https://github.com/nunit/nunit/blob/e4b63406b06f0295a9ae9a0976d4530fbc61a20f/src/NUnitFramework/framework/Api/FrameworkController.cs) when the assembly is loaded.